 CALPADS includes statewide assessment data, enrollment data, teacher assignment data, and other elements required to meet federal NCLB reporting requirements.

-This Web page provides information on the Education Codes and their requirements within CALPADS.
+Information on the Education Codes and their requirements within CALPADS.

 CALPADS Statewide Student Identifier (SSID)